Hattot888/AML-model/README.md

 ## 📊 Dataset

-We use the **PaySim / IBM AML synthetic transaction dataset**, which contains:
+We use the **PaySi, which contains:

 * Transaction types (TRANSFER, CASH_OUT, PAYMENT, etc.)
 * Account information